orditeck/2ndbrain/Google or Privacy, which do you value more.md

 Follow their [migration guide](https://proton.me/support/switch-from-gmail-to-proton) to move from Gmail to ProtonMail in a matter of minutes.

-### Photos & Videos

-#### Photoprism

-##### What is Photoprism

-PhotoPrism is an open-source, self-hosted application for managing and sharing your personal photo collection.
-It provides features like automatic tagging, image recognition, and search capabilities, as well as allows you to store and access your photos from anywhere.

-It requires more technical knowledge to set up and maintain compared to Google Photos.
-Hosting your own photos requires more storage space and may involve additional costs for purchasing hardware or using a cloud storage service.
-PhotoPrism is constantly evolving and may not have all the features that Google Photos has or may not have the same level of polish in the user interface.

-Additionally, its Face Recognition feature is not as good as Google Photo.
-According to its [documentation](https://docs.photoprism.app/user-guide/organize/people/#asian-faces-and-children), it is a known issue that their AI model can't reliably recognize children's faces.
-This is because the training data used to develop the model does not contain many images of children, which is due to the fact that parents do not typically share pictures of their children under a public license.

-It makes perfect sense that parents would not want their children's images to be used as part of a training dataset for AI.
-Many parents are rightly concerned about the privacy and safety of their children online, and may not want their children's images to be used in any way that they cannot control.

-On the other hand, it is reasonable to assume that Google's AI is able to recognize children's faces because they have access to a vast amount of data, including photos and videos uploaded by their users.
-Google's privacy policy states that they may use the images you upload to their services, including Google Photos, to improve their products and services, including their facial recognition technology.

-So, while it is understandable that some users may be uncomfortable with the idea of their photos being used in this way, it is important to understand that companies like Google have access to vast amounts of data, which allows them to train their AI models to recognize a wide range of features, including facial recognition.
-PhotoPrism, on the other hand, is a self-hosted alternative that does not use cloud services or data processing from third-party companies, which can be a good option for users who are concerned about privacy and control over their data.
-However, as noted earlier, it may not be as accurate in recognizing certain faces, such as those of children and people of Asian descent, due to limitations in the training dataset.

 ### Documents

 Managing your documents on your local computer means that you store your files on your computer's hard drive and can access them locally.
 This method of document management requires that you have access to the device where the files are stored and limits your ability to access the files remotely.